ellnestam/Node-Digger/README.md

     w.7
     ...

 The center is always the bot position and any number indicates the amount of minerals on the ground.
-7 for example, as shown in this example:
+7 for example, as shown in this example.
+If you move east you can use the grab command.
+If you then perform look, you can see that the amount of minerals has been reduced to 6.

-It is not possible to walk through walls, obviously, and minerals can vary from 1 through 9.
+It is not possible to walk through walls, obviously, there has to been some level of realism?
+Right?

+Minerals can vary from 1 through 9 and when there are no minerals present, a dot . is shown.

 # Directions commands